-In this, the blood of the deceased donor is first screened for transmissible diseases like HIV/HCV etc. After this the donor cornea undergoes a “Specular Microsocpy” which is a test to analyse the health of the cells of the tissue.
-Based on the result, the donors can be seggregated for various uses,
+In this procedure, the blood of the deceased donor is first screened for transmissible diseases like HIV/HCV etc. After this the donor cornea undergoes a “Specular Microscopy” which is a test to analyse the health of the cells of the donated cornea tissue.
+Based on the result, the donors can be divided for various uses.

-A THERAPEUTIC KERATOPLASTY is one that is performed for patients with fulminant cornea infections which have not come under control with drops, or which have potential to spread deeper and damage the entire eye.
+is a type of cornea transplant that is performed for patients with massive cornea infections which have not come under control with drops, or which have potential to spread deeper and damage the entire eye.

-In this procedure, the diseased cornea is replaced with a donor cornea for the primary purpose of controlling the infection.
-The patient may occasionally require a second surgery for visual correction.
+In this procedure, the diseased cornea is replaced with a donor cornea for the purpose of only controlling the corneal infection.
+The patient may require a second surgery for visual correction.

-Dr Kareeshma Wadia has done a superspeciality in this field and spent 2 years in Bangalore at Narayana Nethralaya Superspeciality Eye Hospital to master the art of these surgeries.
+Dr Kareeshma Wadia has done a super speciality in this field and spent 2 years in Bangalore at Narayana Nethralaya Superspeciality Eye Hospital to master the art of these cornea transplant surgeries.

 We cannot emphasize more on the need to donate your eyes, and not bury/burn them.
 Eye donation can be done within 6 hours after the death of a person.
 All you need to do is contact your nearest eye bank/ the hospital in which the death has occurred and they will do the needful.